johnhuang1225/my-learning-record/README.md

+## :sparkles: :heart: Learn Node.js by examples :heart: :sparkles:

 This is my Node.js learning repository.
 I will keep updating what I have leaned.

+## Other resources

-You can install [Octotree](https://github.com/buunguyen/octotree) in your browser to quickly navigate sources.
+* [Octotree](https://github.com/buunguyen/octotree) : Install in your browser to quickly navigate sources.

+* [Emoji Cheat Sheet](http://www.emoji-cheat-sheet.com/) : Add emoji to your project.